ICP-Y2/workshop-week-2/README.md

 <img width="263" height="368" alt="image" src="https://github.com/user-attachments/assets/5ea16308-9fea-401d-8733-5bcf7c3fa577" />

-Figure 4: Parallel Battery Combination Simulation Circuit
+Figure 4: Parallel Battery Combination Simulation Circui

 > - Step 1: Select and drop four batteries (1.5V), a multimeter and a breadboard.
 > - Step 2: Connect the positive and negative terminals of the batteries as shown in the above figure.
 (Positive terminals of the batteries in one point and the negative terminals in another point.)